Christmas Cultures

 Around Christmas time in Sweden, one of the biggest celebrations is St. Lucia's Day (or St. Lucy's Day) on December 13th.
 The celebration comes from stories that were told by Monks who first brought Christianity to Sweden.

-December 13th was also the Winter Solstice, the shortest day of the year, in the old 'Julian' Calendar and a pagan festival of lights in Sweden was turned into St. Lucia's Day.
+December 13th was also the Winter Solstice, the shortest day of the year, in the old 'Julian' Calendar and a pre-Christian/pagan festival of lights in Sweden was turned into St. Lucia's Day.

 A national Lucia is also chosen.
 Lucias also visit hospitals and old people's homes singing a song about St Lucia and handing out 'Pepparkakor', ginger snap biscuits.

-In homes often the eldest girl plays St Lucia for her family, bringing them 'Lussekatts', St Lucia's day buns flavoured with saffron and dotted with raisins which are eaten for breakfast.
+A popular food eaten at St. Lucia's day are 'Lussekatts', St Lucia's day buns flavored with saffron and dotted with raisins which are eaten for breakfast.

 St Lucia's Day first became widely celebrated in Sweden in the late 1700s.
 St Lucia's Day is also celebrated in Denmark, Norway, Finland, Bosnia, and Croatia.
 In Denmark it is more a of a children's day and in some part of Italy, children are told that St Lucy brings them presents.
 They leave out a sandwich for her and the donkey that helps carry the gifts!